| |

 and humanitarian contribution to the rights of the people

-with psychiatric experience" by the Aristotle University
+with psychiatric experience" by the Aristotle University of

-of Thessaloniki.
+Thessaloniki.
 In 2011, awarded the Order

 of Merit of the Federal Republic of Germany by the President

 of Germany.
-English publications include, "Coming
+Publications include, Withdrawal

 off Psychiatric Drugs: Successful Withdrawal from Neuroleptics,

-Antidepressants, Lithium, Carbamazepine and Tranquilizers,"
+Antidepressants, Lithium, Carbamazepine and Tranquilizers

-edited in 2004.
+in 2022).
 More

 |